 10 – 15 May, 2024 (6 days – 5 nights, starting Friday)

 £60 supplement for single room occupancy (for single participants wanting their own double bedroom).

-During this course, which Sarah has been operating with us since 2009, the emphasis will be on informality.
+During this course, the emphasis will be on informality.
 You may be a beginner or a more seasoned writer; either way, you will not be expected to conform to any particular genre or style.

 Whether your chosen form is poetry or prose, fact or fiction, the focus will be on creating character, atmosphere and coherent structures.
 Discussions will cover topics such as plotting, pacing, dialogue, imagery, point of view, power and economy of language, punctuation and editing.

-The course programme includes daily 3-hour group sessions, one-to-ones and an after-dinner feedback focus one evening.
-Participants are encouraged to bring with them one or two of their poems or a short story for the one-to-one and another for group discussion.
+The course programme includes daily group sessions, one-to-ones and an after-dinner feedback focus one evening.
+Participants are encouraged to bring with them one or two of their works for one-to-one and group discussions but this isn’t a requirement.

 ‘Thank you for the support, Anne.
 I've really enjoyed the course and I'm pleased with the results.
 I've also found the feedback very helpful.’ – Student attending Anne’s OU course 2022

 ‘To have the opportunity to concentrate solely on writing for a week without the usual diversions has been wonderful.
 To be among like-minded souls and encouraging tutors has been great for confidence and self-belief and the workshops and tutorials have been inspiring and helpful.
 I leave feeling fired up and enthusiastic about pursuing my writing.’ – Arvon Course Participant

 Anne Caldwell is a freelance writer, an Open University lecturer in Creative Writing, an editor and an accredited coach.